svenax/SublimePrint/README.md

 a value (i.e. `--option`) need to be specified with an empty string as value, due to the JSON dictionary format.

-The given print command will be searched inside path '/usr/bin' and '/usr/local/bin'.
+The given print command will be searched for inside path `/usr/bin` and `/usr/local/bin`.
 An absolute path should be given if it resides in another directory.

 ### Supported print options

-* Print the entire file from the active view.
+* Print the entire file of the active view.
-* Print the selected text from the active view.
+* Print the selected text of the active view.
   Multiple selections are supported.
 * Print clipboard content.